zapier/visual-builder/docs/_embed/elements.md

 Open the [App Directory Element generator](https://zapier.com/partner/embed/app-directory/create) and type in your app's name.
 Using the sidebar panel in the tool, you can change the theme, add an introduction, include a search bar, display (or exclude) popular apps and categories, showcase your Zap templates, and more!
 When it's ready, you generate the correct codes and add them anywhere on your site.

+> If you prefer to have a video overview of the App Directory Element, see below
+<iframe width="560" height="315" src="https://www.youtube.com/embed/4-SkPIV1L84" title="Embedding the App Directory element video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 ## Zap Template Element

 ![](https://cdn.zapier.com/zapier/images/partners/in-your-product-wave.png)